 Diversity is a fact of the human experience.
 Students, faculty, and staff come to Elon from myriad backgrounds and identify themselves—or find themselves identified by others—as members of innumerable different communities.
 There is therefore no conclusive list of human experiences or cultural identifiers that mark an individual as diverse.
 Elon University aspires to embrace these differences and to make our community open, accessible, and safe for all of its members.
 Moreover, we intend to deepen and widen the ways in which our community is diverse, and to cultivate learning around our differences.

 We as members of the Inclusive Community Council recognize the challenge that human difference poses to building community and actively seeks to become an institution that welcomes, supports, and respects the human dignity of each member of the community.
-We recognize that for some members of our community, systemic and institutionalized discrimination, oppression, and prejudice have been barriers to thoughtful inclusion.
+We recognize that for some members of our community, systemic and institutionalized discrimination, oppression, and prejudice have been and continue to be barriers to thoughtful inclusion.
 We must do more to uphold the dignity of each person and value, acknowledge, and protect the unique gifts they bring into our community.
-We acknowledge that the work toward inclusion of diversities may be difficult, tedious, slow, or even painful but will not allow these challenges to deter us.
+We acknowledge that the work toward full inclusion may be difficult, tedious, slow, or even painful but we will not allow these challenges to deter us.

 Brooke Barnett (Chair) Interim Associate Provost - Inclusive Community

 Charge: To provide institutional oversight for programs and policies to further a campus climate that upholds the dignity of each community member, and to oversee campus-wide response and education to acts of bias and discrimination